 ATSDR requests OMB approval to collect biological and survey information from pregnant Navajo women, fathers, and their children over a three-year period.
 Survey instruments were specifically designed to collect demographic information, assess potential environmental, health risks, and mother-child interactions.
 The survey instruments were developed based on previous surveys conducted by UNM-CEHP’s Dine’ Network for Environmental Health (DiNEH) Project, the National Children’s Study, and by other birth cohort studies in other indigenous populations.
 The final format of the survey instruments was modified based on review and input from the Navajo Nation community liaison group, and associated Navajo staff who addressed issues such as cultural sensitivity, comprehension and language translation.
 In addition, the Navajo Nation Human Health Research & Review Board has reviewed and approved all survey documents and outreach materials.
 Per NNHHRB Research Policy, no modifications to these approved materials may be made without their approval.
 Please see Attachment 13 for details on the sources of survey questions and their importance to the exposure assessment.

 Each study participant will be given a unique study ID number.
 Information and/or specimens collected as part of the study will be labeled with this assigned study number.
-Information (without participant’s name) will be entered into the RDC, a secure web-based computer database maintained on CDC servers.
+Information (without participant’s name) will be entered intoRedCap™ , a secure web-based computer database.
 Data will be stored for three years following conclusion of the study, and then de-identified data will be turned over to the Navajo Nation per the Navajo Nation Human Research and Review Board protocols.

 Items of Information to be Collected